 Collaboratory Authority Board

-Philip P. DiStefano, Chancellor, University of Colorado Boulder.
-Chancellor DiStefano currently serves as the Chair of the Authority Board of the Collaboratory.
+Justin Schwartz, Chancellor, University of Colorado Boulder.
+Chancellor Schwartz currently serves as the Chair of the Authority Board of the Collaboratory.

 Paul Johnson, President, Colorado School of Mines.
 Dr. Johnson currently serves as an Authority Board member.